serafinsanchez/factiod-agent/README.md

   pipeline jsonb not null
 );

+create index if not exists idx_projects_created_at on public.projects(created_at desc);
+create index if not exists idx_projects_project_slug on public.projects(project_slug);
 ```

+**Step 2: Refresh the schema cache**

+After creating the table, you **must** refresh Supabase's schema cache:

+1. Go to Supabase Dashboard → Settings → API
+2. Scroll down to find "Schema Cache"
+3. Click **"Rebuild Schema Cache"** or **"Reload Schema"**

+This is critical!
+Without refreshing the cache, you'll see `PGRST205` errors saying the table can't be found, even though it exists.

-Row Level Security can be enabled later and tied to a `user_id` column when you add authentication.
+**Note:** Row Level Security can be enabled later and tied to a `user_id` column when you add authentication.
 For now you can keep RLS disabled or add permissive policies for development.

 ### Storage bucket structure

+**Step 1: Create the storage bucket**

+Run the storage migration SQL file in your Supabase SQL Editor:

+1. Go to your Supabase Dashboard → SQL Editor
+2. Copy and paste the contents of `supabase/migrations/002_create_storage_bucket.sql`
+3. Click "Run" to execute the migration

-Create a Supabase Storage bucket named `projects`.
+This will create a public storage bucket named `projects` with appropriate access policies.

+Alternatively, you can manually create the bucket:

+1. Go to Supabase Dashboard → Storage
+2. Click "New bucket"
+3. Name it `projects`
+4. Set it to **Public** (so generated assets can be accessed via URL)
+5. Click "Create bucket"

+**Folder structure:**

 Each saved project gets its own folder:

 - Folder: `projects/<project_slug>/`
   - `projects/<project_slug>/<project_slug>.md` – full script as markdown.